karlvr/empire-state/packages/react/README.md

 ## Immutability

 Controllers use [`immer`](https://github.com/immerjs/immer) to ensure the immutability of the values they contain.
-The values that you get from a controller or snapshot will be immutable (frozen), so if you’re mutating an array or object value, you’ll need to use `immer`’s `produce` method to mutate it, or spread / copy it.
+The values that you get from a controller are immutable (frozen), so if you’re mutating an array or object value, you’ll need to use `immer`’s `produce` method to mutate it, or spread / copy it.

 ## Hooks